karambarakat/myportfolio/README.md

 I have dockerize this strapi app for the following reasons:

-1. this project depends on better-sqlite, and for some reason there is environment requirement to build it like installing node-gyp, python and C/C++ compiler etc see [here](https://github.com/WiseLibs/better-sqlite3/blob/master/docs/troubleshooting.md)
+1. Strapi depends on better-sqlite, and for some reason there is environment requirement to build it like installing node-gyp, python and C/C++ compiler etc, see [here](https://github.com/WiseLibs/better-sqlite3/blob/master/docs/troubleshooting.md)
 2. I can have better integration with cloudflare tunnels.
 3. I can update the schema freely during development, because docker take care of the production process and helps with versioning schema
 4. versioning schema is safer and possible by simple image tag, at any time I can run old image version of my app.